dack91/octet/octet/src/examples/example_invaderers/README.md

   }
   ```
 * Uniform Shader: tint color of player texture based on number of lives left
-  * I modified the [texture_shader.h] (https://github.com/dack91/octet/blob/master/octet/src/shaders/texture_shader.h) file to be able to tint the color of any texture based on a parameter contianing an array of floats representing the R,G,B and Alpha values by which to change the normal applied texture.
+  * I modified the [texture_shader.h] (https://github.com/dack91/octet/blob/master/octet/src/shaders/texture_shader.h) file to be able to tint the color of any texture based on a parameter containing an array of floats representing the R,G,B and Alpha values by which to change the normal applied texture.
 I did this so that the appearance of the player character can visually change colors after each life lost without loading in a different texture to the player sprite.
 I added the float array parameter to the *render()* function in *texture_shader.h* from which the values of that array are used to set up a *uniform vec4*.
-The *vec4* can then be used to tint the applied texture by multiplying it the normal 2D texture created for the *gl_FragColor* used to color the sprite.
+The *vec4* can then be used to tint the applied texture by multiplying it by the normal 2D texture created for the *gl_FragColor* used to color the sprite.
   ```cpp
   void render(const mat4t &modelToProjection, int sampler, float color[]) {
     ...